nicolewhite/nicolewhite.github.io_old/_posts/2014-07-19-meetup-cluster-analysis.md

 To attempt a cluster analysis on the `Group` nodes based on their shared `Topic` nodes, I want to get a matrix where each observation (or row) represents a group and each column represents a topic, where the `(i, j)` entry of this matrix is binary and indicates whether group `i` has topic `j` (`1` indicates that the group has the topic, `0` otherwise).

-To do so, I first write a Cypher query that will get the data in long format.
+To do so, I first write a Cypher query that will get the data in long format:

 ```r
 query = "MATCH (g:Group)-[:HAS_TOPIC]->(t:Topic)